-The Coalition's initial focus is on methane, black carbon, and HFCs.
+The Coalition focuses on methane, black carbon, and HFCs.
 At the same time, Partners recognize that action on Short lived climate pollutants must complement and supplement, not replace, global action to reduce carbon dioxide, in particular efforts under the UNFCCC.

-- In its contribution to the UNEP/WMO assessment of black carbon and troposeheric ozone, IIASA has catalyzed the coalition by identifying the 16 measures that could lead to immediate health and vegetation benefits while slowing down global temperature increase.
+- In the seminal assessment of black carbon and tropospheric ozone of UNEP and WHO, IIASA identifying the 16 measures that could lead to immediate health and vegetation benefits while slowing down global temperature increase.
 The findings of this assessment sparked the formation of CCAC.

-- Markus Amann has been appointed as a member of Scientific Advisory Panel, which will be responsible for keeping the Coalition abreast of new science development on short lived climate pollutants, answer specific questions of the Coalition and inform policy discussions.
+- Since its inception, Markus Amann serves as a member of Scientific Advisory Panel of the CCAC, which is responsible for keeping the Coalition abreast of new science development on short lived climate pollutants, answer specific questions of the Coalition and inform policy discussions.